richibrics/PyMonitorMQTT/docs/_includes/data/sensors/FileRead/examples/default_topic.md

 ### Content of a file with specified topic

-This configuration sends to the default topic (that you can find upper in the page), the content of the plex.txt file in the ‘C:/Users/PC’ folder
+This configuration sends to the default topic (that you can find upper in the page) the content of the plex.txt file in the ‘C:/Users/PC’ folder

 ```
 - File: